 From proposition \ref{prop_primal_distributed_2}, firstly, we are convinced that higher order optimization algorithms like distributed ADMM have its merits in faster and robust convergence.
-Note that the gradient descent method is not guarantee to converge for any choice of step-size, while distributed ADMM guarantees convergence for any choice of step-size.
-Secondly, it's not surprising that the step-size also significantly influence the convergence speed.
-However, our result shows that distributed ADMM method outperforms gradient method for a large range of step-size choices.
-This implies the first order method is more sensitive to the parameter selection, and the first order method could only perform well at a small range of ``sweet-spot".
+As gradient descent method is not guaranteed to converge for any choice of step size.
+Secondly, it's not surprising that choosing a good step size is crucial for faster convergence, for all algorithms.
+However, our result shows that distributed ADMM method outperforms gradient method for a large range of step size choices.
+This implies the first order method is more sensitive to the parameter selection, and the first order method could only perform well within a small range of ``sweet-spot" step size.